sselvin778/assignment722/README.md

 This README file contains all necessary instructions to set-up and install relevant softwares, prior to coding.

 ### How to get started
 Firstly, before installing `GitHub` to access relevant files, please ensure to create a __GitHub account__.
+Next, ensure that `git` is installed onto your computer from [here](https://git-scm.com/downloads), followed by `GitHub Desktop` from [here](https://github.com/apps/desktop), to upload and download changes to/from remote repositories and finally, dont forget to install `conda`